Blonde Espresso is becoming more and more popular since Starbucks introduced this drink to the menu.

 3) The difference in taste and flavors

-A regular espresso shot has a bitter, intense, and smoky flavor because of dark roasted beans.
-The flavor reminds most people of a classic cup of coffee but also has notes of nuts and chocolate.
-It also has a rich aroma because of oily beans.
+A real espresso shot prepared with dark beans has a bitter, intense, and smoky flavor with notes of nuts and chocolate.
+It also has a rich aroma because of very dark and oily beans.

 4) Body and the Crema Layer